 Egypt tax contingency: During the fiscal year ended September 30, 2019, IFES began receiving tax bills from the Egyptian tax office from 2010 after IFES registered in Egypt to begin work on an USAID grant program that extended through 2019.
-IFES is in the process of submitting necessary documenting and appealing the taxes, however as of report date the estimated amount of taxes that may need to be paid is \$500,000 of which \$350,000 has been recorded in accounts payable and accrued expenses on the statements of financial position at September 30, 2019 with the expense chargeable to the grant program and included on the schedule of federal expenditures for the year ended September 30, 2019.
-Management believes that the ultimate disposition of this contingency is not expected to materially affect IFES's financial condition, change in net assets or liquidity.
+IFES began the process of submitting necessary documentation and appealing the taxes, however, as of September 30, 2019, the estimated amount of taxes that may needed to be paid was \$500,000 of which \$350,000 was recorded in accounts payable and accrued expenses on the statements of financial position at September 30, 2019 with the expense charged to the grant program and included on the schedule of federal expenditures for the year ended September 30, 2019.
+In March 2021, IFES received a letter from the Ministry of International Cooperation of Egypt noting IFES is subject to an exemption related to these taxes.
+Therefore, the tax accrual to the grant program of \$350,000 was reversed as of September 30, 2020.